Philippines Airports Guide: Manila, Cebu, Davao & Other Major Gateways

 When you arrive in Luzon from an international location, you will most likely land at NAIA (pronounced as na-ee-ya).
 Often called Manila Airport, NAIA is located in the southern section of Metro Manila.
 This airport receives the most number of international passengers and facilitates all the major international airlines.

-Aside from accommodating international flights, NAIA is the main hub for flight travels across the many islands and regions in the Philippines.
+Aside from accommodating international flights, NAIA is the main hub for flight travels across the many regions and the best islands to visit in the Philippines.